benlesh/canvas-render-components/README.md

 - `crcRectPath` - A simplified hook that returns a memoized `Path2D` for a rectangle (A common task).
 - `crcLinePath` - A hook for memoized `Path2D` objects from coordinates.
 - `crcSvgPath` - A hook for memoized `Path2D` objects from svg path data strings.

+# Tips

+## Events coming through other rendered things

+If you're seeing events "bleeding through" things you've rendered over top of them, you need to use the `clip` component to constrain where the event is allowed to fire.
+Events are registered separate from rendering anything, they operate on a 2d plain of their own and don't "know" about what pixels are rendered where.
+The `clip` component keeps track of clipping paths in a context that it will apply to events registered underneath it.
+Basically, if your event is registered against a path as part of a `clip` components children or descendants, for the event to fire, it must match the event path AND the clipping path.
+Think of the clipping path as a "mask" of where events underneath it are "allowed" to fire.
+(It also clips what is rendered)

+## Order matters!

+The last thing in a list of children will be rendered "on top".
+Remember that as you're rendering things.

+## Perf: More events, more problems.

+Events are register and/or unregistered on every render.
+They're associated with `Path2D` objects, functions that are handlers, and probably some closure and other things. **The more events you have, the slower your render will be**.
+Full stop.
+So, "event delegation" can be a useful tool for you.
+Perhaps what you need to do is use the `crcEvent` hook and register one event against a compound path of some sort.
+Or maybe register an event against the whole canvas by passing a `undefined` path to `crcEvent`, and then do some of your own math to figure out if it's a hit or not.
+In any case, if you're registering and unregistring 1,000 event handlers on each render, it's going to add up.
+Don't do that.

+## Perf: Canvas layering

+Another technique is to have more than one canvas, one on top of the other.
+In this way, you can have elements of your scene that are rarely updated rendered on the "bottom" canvas, while your more frequently updated elements are rendered on the "top" canvas.
+This means less code being executed on each pass.